isomerpages/sportsg-safesport/_faq/Training and Education.md

 ##### **5. I am interested to attend the Safeguarding Officer training.
 When is the next run of this training?**
 The next run of the Safeguarding Officer will be in a hybrid format.
-You will be required to complete the e-learning component (different to the Awareness Modules) and subsequently attend the classroom training where you will be assessed on your competency.
+You will be required to complete the e-learning component and subsequently attend the classroom training where you will be assessed on your competency.

 You can view training dates and sign up [here](https://form.gov.sg/5fd0341bfc3f3100111264b5).

+##### **6. I have completed an Awareness Module.
+Do I still have to do the e-learning for the Safeguarding Officer training?**

+Yes.
+The Safeguarding Officer training is a certification course that goes beyond the Awareness Modules, where you will learn about responding to disclosures of abuse, reporting processes, psychological first aid and more.
+The Awareness Modules will provide a good foundation before moving to the Safeguarding Officer training.

 [Click her to go back to top](#how-can-i-access-sportsg-ed)